lumpysimon/wp-easy-local-site/readme.txt

 Stable tag: trunk
 License: GPL v2 or later

-Aid development on a local WordPress site by adding some handy reminders and overriding outgoing emails.
+Aid the development process on a local WordPress site by adding some handy reminders and overriding outgoing emails.

 == Description ==